Albert-Gao/blog/source/_posts/dependency-injection-on-android-using-dagger-and-kotlin-in-minutes.md

 You can create the instance of `staff` inside this `Company` class.
 But what about there are different subclasses of this `Staff class` which requires different signature for initialization?
 Or the signautre for the constructor just changes in the future.
 Then you have to change every where where this `staff` gets initialized.
 With the code above, the company don't need to know how to initialize the `staff`, it just need to consume.

 > Here, we say, the `Staff class` has been `injected` into `Company class` as a dependency.

+And now you see the pattern here.
+You need to prepare these initialization of dependencies somewhere therefor you can use them later.
+So here, in dagger's terms:

+- You declare how to generate these dependencies in `@Module`.
+- You use `@Component` to connect the dependencies and their consumers.
+- Then inside the consumer class.
+You `@inject` them where you want the dependencies.

 ## 2. Add packages in your build.gradle